nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Addons.md

 * nvmecache: Adds NVMe Disks as Cache <- working after first reboot
 * nvmestorage: Adds NVMe Disks as Storage <- working after first reboot

+(working on native/baremetal Installations and on ESXi up to 7.0U3 - not working on ESXi 8!)